-Section 9.B.20: comply with Rule 6A-6.0784, Florida Administrative Code, relating to Governance Training and fulfill all applicable Governance Training requirements; and reasonable access to the School's records in accordance with the provisions of this Charter and Section 119.07, Florida Statutes.
+Section 9.B.20: comply with Rule 6A-6.0784, Florida Administrative Code, relating to Governance Training and fulfill all applicable Governance Training requirements; and

 Section 9.B.21: appoint a representative (liaison) to facilitate parental involvement, provide access to information, assist parents and others with questions and concerns, and resolve disputes.
 Liaison information shall be kept current, at all times, and necessary changes shall be reported to the Sponsor immediately.